EMRR-DISE/EDBdata/README.md

   temperature data collected at various locations in the Delta from 2007-2021
 - `hab_incidents`: CyanoHAB incident reports in the Delta in 2021
+- `wtr_temp_daily_dd`: Daily average water temperatures and degree days above 19 degrees Celsius for the Central Delta from 2015-2021
+- `air_temp_daily_dd`: Daily average air temperatures and degree days above 19 degrees Celsius for the region near the Delta from 2015-2021

 ## Installation